 The Best Joint Supplements: What Science Has to Say

 It’s safe to say that if you’re dealing with any of the previously mentioned joint conditions, you are a candidate for using joint supplements.
-Even if you aren’t actively experiencing joint aches/pains, you will benefit by using the following joint supplements as a form of preventative medicine.
+Even if you aren’t actively experiencing joint aches or pains, you will benefit by using the following joint supplements as a form of preventative medicine.

-In fact, a clinical trial involving 60 patients with severe rheumatoid arthritis demonstrated that type-II collagen supplementation significantly reduced joint tenderness and swelling after 90 days.
+In fact, a clinical trial involving 60 patients with severe rheumatoid arthritis showed that type-II collagen supplementation significantly reduced joint tenderness and swelling after 90 days.

-Unfortunately, many supplements that contain Boswellia use generic extracts with minimal active constituents (boswellic acids).
+Unfortunately, many supplements that contain Boswellia use generic extracts with minimal active ingredients (boswellic acids).

-Boswellin® is a patented extract of Boswellia serrata containing >20% total boswellic acids and >10% in the form of Acetyl 11-Keto-β-Boswellic Acid (AKBBA).
+Boswellin® is a patented extract of Boswellia serrata containing over 20% total boswellic acids and over 10% in the form of Acetyl 11-Keto-β-Boswellic Acid (AKBBA).
 AKBBA it the most bioactive fraction of Boswellia serrata in humans; it is highly acclaimed for its ability to enhance joint function and integrity.

-Calcium fructoborate (CF) is a natural sugar-borate ester providing three forms of bioavailable boron.
-It is postulated that depletion of boron in soil has led to increased cases of arthritis over the last few decades; boron is integral to healthy joint and bone health.
+Calcium fructoborate is a natural sugar-borate ester providing three forms of bioavailable boron.
+It has been shown that depletion of boron in soil has led to increased cases of arthritis over the last few decades; boron is integral to healthy joint and bone health.